The Changing Man

 Finally for this week, would you like Idigam or Kuruth?

-189 responses to “The Changing Man”
+189 thoughts on “The Changing Man”

-I always felt that there were too many forms to keep track of, that most people’ll stick to Hishu, then two others.
+• I always felt that there were too many forms to keep track of, that most people’ll stick to Hishu, then two others.
 What if players started with knowing only three forms, the others requiring training and practice to fully master?
 It could make for exciting storytelling, especially if each form reflected something in the Uratha’s personality.
 Someone who started with Gauru could emphasize strength, bravery, or a need to go all out when tackling their problems, for example.

 Idigam.

-I’m sure there’s going to be a lot of complaints, but I uttered more than a few surprised and astonishingly pleased profanities after reading this.
+1. I’m sure there’s going to be a lot of complaints, but I uttered more than a few surprised and astonishingly pleased profanities after reading this.
 Nice to see this stuff.
 Wow.
 I’m still wowing.
 Alright, I have to vote for Idigam, they were something I wanted to see since the beginning of Werewolf the Forsaken, and while Night Horrors was great, it was a long wait.

 Woohoo.
 I vote for Idigam.

-Complaints?
+• Complaints?
 Sure, but I for one am always willing to watch Shakira move!
 Oh wait, perhaps that’s not what Atavist meant?

 The notion of a werewolf’s whole reason for being as a hunter is EXACTLY why I dig Werewolf: the Forsaken over Werewolf: the Apocalypse.
 Glad to see this direction.